gyng/betabot/README.md

 # Hudda

 Hudda is a chatbot that aims to be protocol agnostic, easy to deploy and simple to develop for.
-Hudda supersedes [HidoiBot](https://github.com/gyng/HidoiBot).

-Features network adapters and plugin framework goodies (database ORM, settings, packaging, install).
+Features network adapters and plugin framework goodies (database ORM, web hooks, settings, packaging, install).

 An IRC adapter and some useful plugins are included.
 A web-based bouncer and public site in the roadmap.